Playerian/Jungle-Exploration/README.md

 2. Recruit one debugger for balancing the game
 3. Need a person to add a link to the README that can load the codes.

-(goal: to make the game harder to lose and harder to win)
+(balancing goal: to make the game harder to lose and harder to win)

 /*
 we voyage far